 If you aren't sure where to begin, hold the fruit against your page to see how it will fit.
 Place it on the table in front of you, but not too close.

-Using your pencil, start near the top of the fruit, and draw the outline.
-As your eyes move slowly along the outside of the shape, allow your to hand follow.
+Using your pencil, start near the top of the fruit, and outline.
+As your eyes move slowly along the outside of the shape, allow your hand to follow.
 Don't press too hard.
 Make the line as light as possible (the example has been darkened for viewing on a screen).

 Use whatever kind of line you are comfortable with, but try not to make them too short and choppy.
 As you can see, the example uses a combination of short and long lines, although it's often best to aim for a fairly long and flowing line.

 Don't worry about erasing mistakes at this stage.
 Simply redraw the line or ignore it and keep going.
-That's one of the advantages of drawing a natural object like fruit, nobody will know if it's accurate or not!
+That's one of the advantages of drawing a natural object such as fruit; nobody will know if it's accurate or not!

 02 of 06

 It's time to begin shading.
 Note where the light shines onto the fruit and gives it a highlight.
 You want to avoid this area and allow the white paper to be the highlight.
 You will instead shade the mid-tones and darkest shadow areas.

 Alternatively, you can shade over an area and use an eraser to create the highlights.

 There are a few ways that you can shade and you can use a combination of them in the sketch.
 As in the example, you can use the tip of the pencil so the pencil marks show for a technique called hatching.
 A more patient application allows you to get a smooth, fine tone with this method.
 Using the side of the pencil for shading will show more paper texture.

 To create a loose, hatched look in the sketch, allow some of the shading to carry across the outline.
 An eraser can clean that up later.
 Sometimes, if you try to draw up to an edge or outline, the marks will get heavier as you get closer.
 This little trick is one way to prevent that effect.